 Asus ZenFone Max Pro M1: The New Budget King?

 Well, that was all about the ZenFone Max Pro.
 So, is it really the new budget king?
 Honestly, it’s not, but it definitely gets close.
-Look, the ZenFone Max Pro has a beautiful display, got great performance, brings stock Android Oreo with confirmed updates till Q, has a massive 5,000 mAh battery, and it won’t be available in an annoying flash sale.
+Look, the ZenFone Max Pro has a beautiful display, got great performance, brings stock Android Oreo with confirmed updates till Q, and has a massive 5,000 mAh battery.
 That’s a lot of positives but there are somethings that the phone gets wrong which stops us from crowning it the budget king.
 The cameras are ordinary, the design and build quality is a little below par, and what I hate the most is that there is no Gorilla Glass protection for the display.

 So, should you buy the ZenFone Max Pro which starts at ₹10,999?
 Well, if you are confused between the ZenFone Max Pro and the Redmi Note 5, the ZenFone Max Pro is just better.
 There’s just no doubt here.
 In fact, the ZenFone Max Pro makes a good case against the Redmi Note 5 Pro too but falls behind when it comes to the looks and the camera and that’s the 3GB variant we are talking about.
 Maybe the 6GB variant with a better camera can beat the Redmi Note 5 Pro’s camera.
 Anyways, the answer is yes, starting at 10,999, the ZenFone Max Pro is a phone that I’ll recommend.
 Its pros far outweigh its cons.
 Plus, Flipkart is offering the “Complete Protection Plan” with the phone at just Rs.
 49, which makes the deal even sweeter.